oopsmonk/documentation/proof-of-existence/1.0/getting-started/prove-a-file-is-unchanged.md

 # Prove that a file is unchanged

 **Files are important for transporting information such as contracts among different parties.
 Sometimes, one party may change a file without the others knowing.
 So, all parties need a way to reliably prove that a file has not been changed so they can trust it.
 To prove that a file is unchanged, you can use this library to hash the file's contents and attach it to the Tangle.
-This way, any party can later hash the file and compare it to the immutable one on the Tangle.
+This way, any party can later hash the file and compare it to the immutable one in the Tangle.
 If the hashes are the same, the file is unchanged.**

 ##

 In this tutorial, you use the [proof-of-existence library](https://github.com/iotaledger/iota-poex-tool) to prove that a file is unchanged.

 First, we create a file that we later want to prove is unchanged.
-Then, we hash the file and add its hash to a transaction before attaching it to the [Devnet](root://getting-started/0.1/network/iota-networks.md#devnet) Tangle.
+Then, we hash the file and add its hash to a transaction before attaching it to the [Devnet](root://getting-started/1.0/networks/overview.md) Tangle.
 The Devnet is similar to the Mainnet, except the tokens are free.
 Any transactions that you send to the Devnet do not exist on other networks such as the Mainnet.

 :::info:
-Transactions on the Tangle are immutable, so we can use the transaction as a source of truth.
+Transactions in the Tangle are immutable, so we can use the transaction as a source of truth.
 :::

 Then, we read the transaction from the Tangle to retrieve the file hash.
 When we have the file hash, we hash the original file again and compare the two.
 If both hashes are the same, the original file is unchanged.